India's indigenous knowledge.

 Paper meets its first strokes.

 Characters are composed.
 A visual language emerges.
-The storyboard is the most iterative stage — the one where understanding deepens, where things are drawn and discarded, where the source tradition teaches us what we have not yet understood.
+The storyboard is the most iterative stage — the one where understanding deepens, where things are drawn and discarded.

 STAGE 5